-- First as the number of credits. where A-F indicates 1 to 6 credits may be received. - Where G indicates the course
+- First as the number of credits, where A-F indicates 1 to 6 credits may be received. - Where G indicates the course

-- is taught through our global network. - Any additional numbers following A-F separates special topics, free inquiry, or directed independent study courses where the course number is duplicated within the same quarter.
+Any additional numbers following A-F separates special topics, free inquiry, or directed independent study courses where the course number is duplicated within the same quarter.